A forbidden attraction… A hidden desire!

 Years ago, penniless Lorene Summerfield wed for duty, giving her siblings the chance to marry for love.
 But now the generous-hearted countess finds herself widowed…and the man she’s loved in silence for years is falsely accused of her husband’s murder!

 Although he closed his heart to love long ago, the Earl of Penford has always found Lorene irresistible.
 Their newly ignited passion may be scandalous, but now he’ll stop at nothing to clear his name and win Lorene’s hand!

-Being an ex military Captain, Dell Summerfield has more experience with battle then the average Joe but the battle he is faced with now is much more dangerous that what he is used, this is a not a skirmish this is a legal battle to prove that he didn’t do what the Tinmore staff said he did.
+Being an ex-military Captain, Dell Summerfield has more experience with battle than the average Joe but the battle he is faced with now is much more dangerous than what he is used to, this is not a skirmish this is a legal battle to prove that he didn’t do what the Tinmore staff said he did.

-The story is very safe and follows a much used recipe for this genre, not that there is anything wrong with that.
+The story is very safe and follows a much-used recipe for this genre, not that there is anything wrong with that.
 This is the first time I have read Gaston’s work so I am not going to judge on this one outing.
-I do like the over all writing or Gaston’s work though, she is a witty, smart and very charming writer who knows her craft and the fact that I got that impression from my first of her work just goes to show that what a skilful writer she is.
+I do like the overall writing of Gaston’s work though, she is a witty, smart and very charming writer who knows her craft and the fact that I got that impression from my first of her work just goes to show that what a skilful writer she is.

-I would recommend this to avid Gaston fans who have already read and enjoyed the Summerfield Series, just because this isn’t for me doesn’t mean that the won’t appeal to others.
+I would recommend this to avid Gaston fans who have already read and enjoyed the Summerfield Series, just because this isn’t for me doesn’t mean that they won’t appeal to others.

 This was an ARC version, which I received via Mills and Boon Insiders in exchange for an honest review.